 He allowed his book to speak for itself, knowing that by asserting himself after its publication, he would merely call attention to the person and not the work.

-it would be a mistake to deflate the powerful effect her work had on others by suddenly revealing to everyone how many hours she had applied herself to these sculptures, and how they were really the product of intense labor and discipline.
+By working at night had other advantages she could focus deeply.
+She could experiment with her pieces, make mistakes that no one would see.
+She could be fearless and take chances.
+Because few people had seen her at work, it appeared that these sculptures flowed out of her effortlessly—as if she had some unusual gift.
+It would be a mistake to deflate the powerful effect her work had on others by suddenly revealing to everyone how many hours she had applied herself to these sculptures, and how they were really the product of intense labor and discipline.
 What you do not reveal to people is all the more eloquent and powerful.

 Ever since she was a child, Grandin had the peculiar ability to see herself from the outside, as if she were looking at another person.
 She realized she could use this gift for practical effect, by looking at her past mistakes as if watching another person in action.

 Her realization of what had gone wrong did not stem from empathy as it might have for other people—it was an intellectual exercise.
 But because her emotions were not so deeply involved, it was easier to go through the process and make the necessary corrections.

 He would observe them as if they were figures in a stage play.
 They would reveal to him their secrets, their petty dramas, and their inane ideas, and all the while he would smile and always take their side.

 He could hear their possible criticisms in his head, and he addressed them one by one in his subsequent writings.
 This made him a better writer and thinker.
 In the end, he came to welcome the attacks of his enemies for how much they had improved his work and toughened him up.